 Photo courtesy: dasqfamily

-Pumpkin can be used in variety of delicious recipes either baked, stew- fried; however, it is eaten best after steam-cooking in order to get maximum nutrients.
+Pumpkin can be used in a variety of delicious recipes either baked, stew- fried; however, it is eaten best after steam-cooking in order to get maximum nutrients.
 In China, young tender, pumpkin leaves consumed as cooked greens or in soups.

-Golden nugget pumpkins are used to make wonderful soufflés, stuffing, soups...etc.
+Golden nugget pumpkins are used to make wonderful soufflés, stuffing, soups,...etc.

 Roasted Pumpkin seeds (Pepita) can be eaten as snacks.